RichardLitt/knowledge/words.md

-chloropleth adj. a thematic map in which areas are shaded or patterned in proportion to the measurement of the statistical variable being displayed on the map, such as population density or per-capita income. (from Greek χῶρος ("area/region") + πλῆθος ("multitude")) prorate v. allocate, distribute, or assess pro rata pro rata adv., adj. proportional
+chloropleth adj. a thematic map in which areas are shaded or patterned in proportion to the measurement of the statistical variable being displayed on the map, such as population density or per-capita income. (from Greek χῶρος ("area/region") + πλῆθος ("multitude")) prorate v. allocate, distribute, or assess pro rata pro rata adv., adj. proportional squamous, adj. covered with or characterized by scales. late Middle English: from Latin squamosus, from squama ‘scale.’